jkwok91/hackclub/workshops/dodge/README.md

 Oh yes, because we haven't added that code yet.
 We will do that now.

 Our sprite has a property called `position`, and we can shift the position in order to create motion.
 The `position` property itself has two properties: `x` and `y`, which describe placement along the x and y axes, respectively.
 Since we want to move the player horizontally, we'll be changing the x value.
-To do this, we can add this line to `draw()`:
+To do this, we can add this line to `draw()`, above `drawSprites()`:

 ```js
 player.position.x = player.position.x + 1;